frontenddogma/web-development-glossary/manuscript/d.md

 : A double-precision, 64-bit floating-point data type.

 Downtime
 : A period in which a system is unavailable.
 Downtime or outage duration refers to a period of time that a system fails to provide or perform its primary function.
 Reliability, availability, recovery, and unavailability are related concepts.
-The unavailability is the proportion of a timespan that a system is unavailable or offline.
-The term is commonly applied to networks and servers.
+Downtime is commonly applied to networks and servers.
 The common reasons for unplanned outages are system failures (such as a crash) or communications failures (commonly known as network outage).&nbsp;[†](#w-downtime)

 DQL
 : → Data Query Language

 Dreamweaver
-: A proprietary web development tool.
+: A proprietary web design and development tool.
 It was created by Macromedia in 1997 and developed by them until Macromedia was acquired by Adobe in 2005.&nbsp;[†](#w-dreamweaver)

 DRM
 : → Digital Rights Management